Pony of the Americas

-The Pony of Americas is a pony breed developed in the state of Iowa in the United States.
+The Pony of Americas is a pony breed developed in Mason City, Iowa, United States.
 The foundation stallion was an Arabian/Appaloosa/Shetland pony cross.
 A breed registry was founded in 1954, and within 15 years had registered 15,000 ponies.
 Today, the Pony of the Americas Club is one of the largest and most active youth-oriented horse breed registries in the US.
 Although called ponies, POAs have the phenotype of a small horse, combining mainly Arabian and American Quarter Horse attributes.
 The registry is open, allowing blood from many other breeds, but has strict criteria for entry, including Appaloosa coloration, specified height and other physical characteristics.
 Although mainly bred for Western riding, the breed has been used for many other disciplines, including driving, endurance riding and some English disciplines.

 Breed characteristics

 Ponies are only registered with the Pony of the Americas club if they have Appaloosa coloring visible from 40 ft, otherwise known as "loud" Appaloosa coloring.
 The coloration includes the typical leopard complex characteristics of mottling around the eyes, muzzle and genitalia, as well as visible white sclera of the eyes and striped hooves.
 Pinto coloration is not allowed, nor is ancestry from a breed noted for pinto coloring, such as the American Paint Horse.
 The facial profile of the POA is slightly concave.
 It is a muscular breed, with a deep chest and well-sloped shoulders.
 The breed averages high.
 Despite having the size and name "pony", the breed has the phenotype (physical characteristics) of a small horse of an American Quarter Horse/Arabian type, not a true pony breed.

 The Pony of the Americas Club will register the offspring of registered POAs, as well as crosses with Connemaras, Galiceno ponies, Australian Stock Horses, Morgans and Thoroughbreds, and the original Appaloosa and Arabian breeds.
 These crosses are allowed into the registry as full members as long as they meet the physical breed requirements.
 Crosses with other breeds, including Quarter ponies, Shetland ponies, Anglo-Arabs, Spanish Mustangs and Welsh ponies, are accepted on an individual basis.